 The third is the thirteenth-century, Old-Icelandic poem Völundarkviða.
 The fourth is the mid-thirteenth century Old-Norse Þiðreks saga, or Thidreksaga.

 Besides written sources, also medieval artifacts ‘speak’ of Wayland the Smith.
-This is a representation of the lay of Wayland depicted on the so-called Ardre VIII image-stone dated eighth or ninth century, and found at the town of Ardre in Sweden.
-Furthermore, what is known as the Franks Casket.
-An Anglo-Saxon whale’s bone casket dated early-eighth century, and kept in the British Museum in London (see image below).
+One artifact is a representation of the lay of Wayland depicted on the so-called Ardre VIII image-stone dated eighth or ninth century, and found at the town of Ardre in Sweden.
+Furthermore, what is known as the Franks Casket, is another artifact testifying of the legend.
+It is an Anglo-Saxon whale’s bone casket dated early-eighth century and kept in the British Museum in London (see image below).
 On the frontside left, a scene of the legend of Wayland the Smith is shown.
 Lastly, three tenth-century stone crosses depicting the legend of Wayland have been preserved in the towns of Leeds, Sherburn-in-Elmet, and Bedal.
 All three in the UK.
-However, the oldest artefact by far is the gold solidus with the Old-Frisian runic inscription Wela[n]du from Schweindorf.
+However, the oldest artefact by far is the gold solidus with the Anglo-Frisian runic inscription Wela[n]du from Schweindorf.
 And with that, the oldest, tangible proof testifying of blacksmith Wayland, or more correct from now on, Weladu.

 Did Weladu forge the Wijnaldum disc-on-bow brooch?

-If you have ever seen the so-called Wijnaldum disc-on-bow brooch in the flesh in the Fries Museum in the city of Leeuwarden, you can not help wondering how and who made it.
-Such craftsmanship.
+If you have ever seen the so-called Wijnaldum disc-on-bow brooch in the flesh in the Fries Museum in the city of Leeuwarden, you can not help wondering how it was made and who it was.
+Such craftsmanship!
 Check out our post Ornaments of the Gods found in a mound of clay to learn more about this brooch.
 Could it possibly be Weladu was somehow historical, knowing blacksmiths were highly valued in early-medieval society?
 And if so, could it be he made this brooch?
 The smith was even protected by law.
-The Old-Frisian law the Lex Frisionum dated ca. 790 protected the craftsman of metal as follows:
+The Old-Frisian law text, the Lex Frisionum dated ca. 790, protected the craftsman of metal as follows: